Undergraduate Certificate in History

 The optional subject allows in-depth exploration of topics like the Spanish Civil War or the early modern English nobility and gentry, using primary sources.
 Working primarily from source material on this topic, you will have the chance to develop and refine the skills needed by a historian.

 Taught through weekly evening seminars and individual tutorials, complemented by an intensive non-residential study week.
 While a student, your University Card will allow access to the Bodleian Libraries including the History Faculty Library housed in the Radcliffe Camera.
+This part-time course is equivalent to the first year of a full-time History degree at Oxford University.

 Quick links